 Goal: Execute CDP’s first 9% LIHTC project in California by converting a blighted unreinforced masonry building in the heart of an Armenian community into a vibrant housing community for the elderly.

 Located in the bustling urban City of Glendale in Los Angeles County, Cypress Senior Living is one of CDP’s first projects and the first to have a Veterans set aside.
 Completed in 2014, the major renovation of this older brick masonry building represented the opportunity to provide critically needed housing to the senior population in Glendale.
 Consisting of studio and one bedroom units, the renovation encompassed a substantial renovation of the interior of the units, the building systems, and the exterior to create a healthier living environment.
-Although on a small urban lot, the project included reclaiming an unutilized rear dirt yard space through a partnership with The Ecology Center whereby a community garden and outdoor recreation and bbq space was created.
-The garden boxes, Mediterranean inspired planting palette, and the edible planting around the balance of the site create a unique opportunity for the residents to connect with the source of food.
+Although on a small urban lot, the project included reclaiming an unutilized rear dirt yard space through a partnership with The Ecology Center whereby a community garden and outdoor recreation and barbecue space was created.
+The garden boxes, Mediterranean inspired planting palette, and the edible planting around the site create a unique opportunity for the residents to connect with the source of food.
 The interior of the building includes a small community room, book share library, and original artwork.

 Cypress Senior Living represents CDP ability to turn constraints into opportunities and to exercise creative vision in the repositioning of an underutilized asset in the community.
-Through a partnership with the City of Glendale’s Housing Authority Cypress Senior Living is more than just a standalone CDP project; CDP was able to secure competitive 9% Low Income Housing Tax Credits which allowed for not only a significant renovation but also for the permanent low rents serving elderly residents making 40%-60% of the Area Median Income and providing dedicated units for Veterans.
+Through a partnership with the City of Glendale’s Housing Authority, Cypress Senior Living is more than just a standalone CDP project.
+CDP was able to secure competitive 9% Low Income Housing Tax Credits which allowed for not only a significant renovation but also for the permanent low rents serving elderly residents making 40%-60% of the Area Median Income and providing dedicated units for Veterans.
 This project came to fruition after two rounds of competing for the tax credit financing thanks in part to a patient Seller and tepid market.

 Number of Units: 18